intmus/intas19-20/_23-midterm-exam-review/dictation4.md

 - Last line, mm.
 1-2 - be careful!
 The quarter note is the same!!
 - Last line, mm.
 2-3 - the beat does not change, but the division of it does.
 - Last line, last measure: if the previous dotted quarter note is equal to the quarter note in this measure, do the two measures sound the same?

+**Playlist**
+The works on this playlist are in irregular meters.
+Listen carefully until you can identify the meter of the piece and it becomes familiar to your ear.
+<iframe src="https://open.spotify.com/embed/playlist/2aRuAg3QkpzFKjoN4MNepm" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>